 - USB support: When you plug in a portable flash drive or other USB device for the first time, Windows 7 can have it ready for you in seconds.
-If you've used it before, the wait's even shorter.
+If you've used it before, the wait is even shorter.

 8. 64-bit support

-If you've gone PC shopping lately, you've probably noticed more computers with 64-bit processors, and you may have wondered what advantages they offer.
+If you've been PC shopping lately, you probably noticed more computers with 64-bit processors and you may have wondered what advantages they offer.
 Put simply, a 64-bit PC can handle larger amounts of information than a 32-bit system.
-Since it can use more RAM-4 GB and up - a 64-bit computer can be more responsive when you're running lots of programs at once.
+Since it can use more RAM – 4 GB and up – a 64-bit computer can be more responsive when you are running lots of programs at once.
 Whichever system you choose, Windows 7 is ready.
 All packaged retail editions of Windows 7 (except for Home Basic) include both 32- and 64-bit software.

 9. Find things faster with improved search

-In Windows 7, you can find more things in more places - and do it faster.
-Start typing into the Start menu search box, and you'll instantly see a list of relevant documents, pictures, music, and e-mail on your PC.
+In Windows 7, you can find more things in more places – and do it faster.
+Start typing into the Start menu search field and you'll instantly see a list of relevant documents, pictures, music and emails on your PC.
 Results are now grouped by category and contain highlighted keywords and text snippets to make them easier to scan.

 Few people store all their files in one place these days.
-So Windows 7 is also designed to search external hard drives, networked PCs, and libraries.
+So Windows 7 is also designed to search external hard drives, networked PCs and libraries.
 Overwhelmed by your search results?
-You can instantly narrow them by date, file type, and other useful categories.
+You can instantly narrow them down by date, file type and other useful categories.

 10. Keep your data safe